Monday, 30 March 2015

 Wash the fish and cut into medium pieces.
 Rub with salt n turmeric powder as required.
 Keep aside for 15-20 minutes.

-Cut, deseed and wash the tomatoes.
-Wash, peel n slice the onions.
+Cut, deseed, wash the tomatoes.
+Wash, peel, slice the onions.
 Wash, and chop the coriander leaves discarding the roots.

 Heat oil in a wok.
-Fry the fish pieces till light brown.
+Fry the fish pieces until light brown.
 Keep aside.

-Temper oil with panch phoron and slitted dry red chillies.
+Temper oil with panch phoron, slitted dry red chillies.
 As they splutter, add the sliced onions.

-Fry the onions till brown, add the tomato pieces.
+Fry the onions until brown, add the tomato pieces.

-Saute till the tomatoes are well fried and separate from the oil.
+Saute until the tomatoes are well fried and separate from the oil.
 Add the remaining turmeric powder, salt and Kashmiri chilli powder.
 Give a stir.

 Add the lemon juice.
 Add one coffee mug water.
 Let boil for 4 minutes at medium to low heat.

 Add the fish pieces and boil for another 2-3 minutes.
 Add the chopped coriander leaves.
-Switch off.
+Switch off the gas stove.

-Yes, its this simple n easy!
+Yes, its this simple and easy!
 Serve with steamed hot rice!

 Sunday, 15 March 2015